 More recent films have included:

 Film shooting locations include ‘Stage H’, one of the largest in the entire Pinewood Group, which is 30,000 feet in size and can be entirely flooded for water filming creating a 250ft by 120ft by 45ft pool.
-The site also comprises an backlot for outside filming and Littleton House, a 17th century house which houses the production office and coffee shop, whose interior has appeared as the set of The Omen, The Mummy, X-Men and Batman Begins.
+The site also comprises a backlot for outside filming and Littleton House, a 17th-century house that houses the production office and coffee shop, whose interior has appeared as the set of The Omen, The Mummy, X-Men, and Batman Begins.
 Littleton House’s formal gardens and lawn have also been used for filming, as has the surrounding woodland and river.

 In 1931, Littleton Park and its surrounding 60 acres were bought by Norman Laudon, the owner of a ‘flicker book’ producing company.